quidphp/main/README.md

     - [_reference](src/Map/_reference.php) - Trait that permits the collection to work from a reference array source
     - [_sequential](src/Map/_sequential.php) - Trait that makes sure the keys of the collection are always sequential
     - [_sort](src/Map/_sort.php) - Trait that provides methods to change the order of entries within the collection
+- [MapObj](src/MapObj.php) - Class for a collection containing objects
 - [Request](src/Request.php) - Class with methods to manage an HTTP request
 - [RequestHistory](src/RequestHistory.php) - Class for a collection containing an history of requests
 - [Res](src/Res.php) - Class with methods to manage a resource